-Student Name:
+Student Name: : OBJ

 Students in the Human Development and Family Science Program are expected to behave conducive to professional and academic growth.
 They are expected to possess dispositions and behaviors that lead to positive relationships with peers, faculty, staff, and community partners.
 It is the program's hope that the existence and potential use of this form will help to encourage mindfulness and a professional disposition.

 If a faculty member has a concern about a student's disposition, they should complete this form and submit it to the HDFS program coordinator.
 Please highlight areas that are concerning by putting an "X" in the appropriate column.
 The faculty member should identify the concern and include documentation or narrative to provide context.

-The documentation is kept for internal use and will not concern will negatively impact students' ability to secu to discuss the concerns with the student.
-If the concern appropriate university office.
-Some recent areas of concerns with the student areas of concerns appropriate university office. re an internship or is beyond the prog complete the pro gram, a meeting will be called Disposition Unacceptable (1) Acceptable Beginning Practice (2) Acceptable Professional Practice (3) Exceptional Practice (4) Disposition #1 Commitment to learning, growing, and changing in a rigorous academic environment.
+The documentation is kept for internal use and will not be placed on a student's transcript.
+If the faculty believes the concern will negatively impact students' ability to secure an internship or complete the program, a meeting will be called to discuss the concerns with the student.
+If the concern is beyond the program's scope, the issue will be sent to the appropriate university office.
+Some recent areas of concern include:

+Disposition Unacceptable (1) Acceptable Beginning Practice (2) Acceptable Professional Practice (3) Exceptional Practice (4) Disposition #1 Commitment to learning, growing, and changing in a rigorous academic environment.
 Evidence of self-directed learning, analytical and creative thinking, reflection to deepen and apply academic content.
-O G) deepen and apply academic content.
 Disposition #2 Value and appreciate the diverse and multicultural community that they are part of.
 Strive to foster culturally appropriate communication, activities, language, and behaviors in and outside of the classroom.
 Disposition #3 Commitment to collaboration with peers, professional communities, internship sites, academic units, faculty, Deans etc. to grow as a professional.
 Willingness to accept and use feedback to grow in the program.
 Disposition #4 Commitment to high ethical standards when serving children, youth, and families.
 Adherence to the code of ethics set forth by any NAEYC, NCFR, and NOHS.
 Disposition #5 Show communication and writing skills that align with expectations for higher education and for human services professionals.
 The use of credible sources to communicate and support ideas in professional settings and materials.
-Signature P rint Name Position Explanation for the concern: Recommendation/Remediation for Student: